nivalix/architectura/README.md

 ---

 ## Team
 Built by a team of 3 CS students at BINUS University.
+Submitted as a PKM-KC proposal, scoring 95/100.